-Since 2004, the Educator Initiative Grant (EIG) program has annually supported teacher-initiated, classroom-based projects in Summit County.
+The Educator Initiative Grant (EIG) program has annually supported teacher-initiated, classroom-based projects in Summit County.

 How To Apply

 Are you a first time EIG applicant?
 New to grant writing?
-We know that teachers are busy and are often juggling several responsibilities, so we've made this process as clear and concise as possible.
+We know that educators are busy and are often juggling several responsibilities, so we've made this process as clear and concise as possible.
 Check out our simple step-by-step guide below to confidently navigate this process.
 You've got this!

 one